 We attempt to securely store our designs, schematics and source code for our products as they are created.
 A breach, whether physical, electronic or otherwise, of the systems on which this sensitive data is stored could lead to damage or piracy of our products.
-If we are subject to data security breaches, we may have a loss in sales or increased costs arising from the restoration or implementation of additional security measures, either of which could materially and adversely affect our business and financial results.
+In addition, we work with e-commerce providers who hold significant sensitive customer data.
+If we or our partners are subject to data security breaches, we may have a loss in sales or increased costs arising from the restoration or implementation of additional security measures, either of which could materially and adversely affect our business and financial results.

 Our income tax provision and other tax liabilities may be insufficient if taxing authorities are successful in asserting tax positions that are contrary to our position.
-Additionally, there is no guarantee that we will realize our deferred tax assets.
+Additionally, there is no quarantee that we will realize our deferred tax assets.